OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/media-services/media-services-copying-existing-blob.md

             else
             {

-                // Display hello size of hello source blob.
+                // Display the size of the source blob.
                 Console.WriteLine(sourceBlob.Properties.Length);

-                Console.WriteLine(string.Format("Copy blob '{0}' too'{1}'", sourceBlob.Uri, destinationBlob.Uri));
+                Console.WriteLine(string.Format("Copy blob '{0}' to '{1}'", sourceBlob.Uri, destinationBlob.Uri));
                 destinationBlob.StartCopyFromBlob(new Uri(sourceBlob.Uri.AbsoluteUri + signature));

                 while (true)
                 {
-                    // hello StartCopyFromBlob is an async operation,
+                    // The StartCopyFromBlob is an async operation,
-                    // so we want toocheck if hello copy operation is completed before proceeding.
+                    // so we want to check if the copy operation is completed before proceeding.
-                    // toodo that, we call FetchAttributes on hello blob and check hello CopyStatus. destinationBlob.FetchAttributes();
+                    // To do that, we call FetchAttributes on the blob and check the CopyStatus. destinationBlob.FetchAttributes();
                     if (destinationBlob.CopyState.Status != CopyStatus.Pending)
                     {